Commercial real estate guidance

 Commercial leasing agreements

 Licensees must have a written agreement with a client before they can market or promote any available commercial lease.
-Until the changes to the anti-money laundering (AML) regulations are passed, licensees must also complete customer due diligence before undertaking real estate agency work.
+Licensees working in commercial leasing must do anti-money laundering (AML) due diligence on their client before presenting an offer of lease to the client.
+This is different to other real estate sectors where AML due diligence must be completed before an agency agreement is signed.

 We recognise that the commercial leasing market operates at scale and pace.
 Standard agency agreements and processes may not be practical and may be burdensome, particularly for landlords and property managers.
 This is particularly true where there’s an existing and ongoing relationship with a client for multiple properties.
 In these scenarios, there may be an agreement between an agency and a client that spans multiple properties across an agreed timeframe that allows licensees to undertake real estate agency work.
 This agreement should explain how any new leases and properties will be included in the agreement by the client and the agency, being mindful of the requirements in the Code of Conduct.